flpm/python-template/README.md

 # python-template

-Template for a Python project
+A template for starting a new repo that will contain a Python project